Purcell Trench manufacturing company

 We order tube and expanded stainless directly from American mills to save money and maintain uniform material excellence.
 Grill weights are listed as approximate because, despite prescribing specifications to the factory, dimensions vary slightly from order lot to order lot.
 Expanded stainless weight varies more than tube weight.

 Titanium, unlike steel, is an element and commercially pure titanium is a useful product.
 Increasingly, small amounts of other elements are added to enhance properties for specific applications.
-Our new Titanium Packers Grills are of Grade 9 material.
+Our new Titanium Packers Grills are of Grade 9 material, a high heat tolerant titanium alloy.
 The tubing is 6mm outside diameter (slightly thinner than our stainless tube, and slightly thinner wall thickness), seamless, made in the USA tube.
 The primary use is aircraft hydraulic tubing.
 It is roughly twice as strong as commercially pure titanium tube and about 58% the weight of stainless tube of the same dimensions.
 The tube is stress relieved rather than annealed, so the grills are quite stiff.
 Customers should avoid bending them.

 Titanium has an excellent strength to weight ratio and outstanding corrosion resistance.
 The melting point is high but the material degrades in atmospheric gases at elevated temperatures.
 For instance, welding requires a neutral environment.
 The inside of the tube has to be purged of air and the outside of the tube has to be free of contact with air during welding.

 We experimented with titanium as a grill material several years ago and were not satisfied with the results.
 Materials and welding techniques have improved.
 During our tests the titanium Packers Grill has generally held up well.
 However, metallurgists warn titanium can warp and oxidize when subjected to high heat, including campfire heat.
 We have not had oxidation problems with test grills but have had some warping of grills over hot fires with significant weight on the grill.
 Customers wishing to put their grill over a roaring fire to get the kettle boiling right away should buy a stainless steel grill.
 Titanium grills will not tolerate as much weight or heat as stainless steel grills.